UltrosBot/Ultros-contrib/wow/README.md

 This package supplies the following command.
 * `armoury [realm] [character name] [region = eu]`: Retrieve data from the API for `character` on `realm`.
   * Valid regions are `eu`, `us`, `sea`, `kr`, and `tw`.
+  * Supports the American spelling `armory` as well.

 ## License
 This plugin is licensed under MIT.